Gluten-Free Chocolate Magic Custard Cake is seriously a magical treat. You will be amazed when you see a 3-layer chocolate cake as a result.

-The chocolate version has become so popular among you, our lovely readers and we’ve received several emails asking for the gluten-free version of it.
+The chocolate version has become so popular among you, our lovely readers and we’ve received several emails asking for the gluten-free chocolate magic cake recipe.
 Well, that was something in my mind as well.
 I was wondering if I could achieve a similar result with a gluten-free substitute.
-And that’s how this Gluten-Free Chocolate Magic Custard Cake came out.
-I think this one looks way better than the original chocolate magic custard cake in terms of texture.
+And that’s how this Gluten-Free Chocolate Magic Cake came out.
+I think this one looks way better than the original chocolate custard cake in terms of texture.
 The layers are more clear and one might think that this cake is made in three steps.
 Well, you know this is where the magic lies.

 When it’s done, it will still be jiggling a bit.
 This will be gone as the cake cools down.
 And it will be completely set after it is chilled at least for an hour before slicing.